shivanshr58/Advanced-SQL-Data-Analytics-Project/README.md

 # Objective

-Your task is to write SQL queries using a variety of advanced functions to extract valuable insights from the database.
+The task is to write SQL queries using a variety of advanced functions to extract valuable insights from the database.
 These insights could be used by the platform to understand user behavior, engagement, and trends.
 Each question is accompanied by a description of the task.

 This project served as a platform to enhance my proficiency in advanced SQL analytics, demonstrating the practical applications of these concepts.
 I had the freedom to experiment, collaborate, and explore diverse approaches to problem-solving.